Eye color: Green

-Green eyes probably result from the interaction of multiple variants within the OCA2 and other genes.
-They were present in south Siberia during the Bronze Age.
+Green eyes probably result from the interaction of multiple allelic variants of OCA2 and other genes.
+They may have been present in southern Siberia during the Bronze Age.

-Green eyes are most common in Northern, Western and Central Europe.
-In Scotland, 29% of people have green eyes.
-Around 8–10% of men and 18–21% of women in Iceland and 6% of men and 17% of women in the Netherlands, have green eyes.
-Among European Americans, green eyes are most common among those of recent Celtic and Germanic ancestry with about 16%.
+Green is the rarest human eye color, seen in about 2% of all people worldwide.
+Green eyes are most common in Northern, Western, and Central Europe.
+Around 8–10% of men and 18–21% of women in Iceland and 6% of men and 17% of women in the Netherlands have green eyes.
+Ireland is generally regarded as having the highest percentage of green eyed people in the world followed by Scotland, although the exact percentage is relatively unknown due to a lack of major research.
+Among European Americans, green eyes are most common among those of recent Celtic and Germanic ancestry, about 16%.
+Globally, however, green is considered the rarest natural eye color; only 2% of the world's population have it.

-The green color is caused by the combination of: 1) an amber or light brown pigmentation in the stroma of the iris (which has a low or moderate concentration of melanin) with: 2) a blue shade created by the Rayleigh scattering of reflected light.
+The green color is caused by the combination of: 1) an amber or light brown pigmentation in the stroma of the iris (which has a low or moderate concentration of melanin), and 2) a blue shade created by the Rayleigh scattering of reflected light.
 Green eyes contain the yellowish pigment lipochrome.